 In this study, LiDAR data were utilized in Chapter 4 using a drone-borne NIR LiDAR system.
 These data were employed to evaluate the elevation and slope of mudflats in French and Spanish estuaries and to map the spatial distribution of the invasive red macroalga Gracilaria vermiculophylla.
 In Chapter 5, the Litto3D product was used along with a water height dataset to assess the emersion time of seagrass meadows in Quiberon, France, during low tide.
-Since this thesis is focuses on intertidal environement mapping, field campaigns are conducted during low tide to ensure optimal conditions for the effective use of NIR LiDAR providing unobstructed access to exposed intertidal zones.
+Since this thesis focuses on intertidal environment mapping, field campaigns were conducted during low tide to ensure optimal conditions for the effective use of NIR LiDAR providing unobstructed access to exposed intertidal zones.

 1.2.2 Passive Remote Sensing